bnnair/HostName/README.md

             }
       '''

-    c. create the following secrets in github->settings
+    > c. create the following secrets in github->settings
         i. name : AZURE_CREDENTIALS , paste the above json file and save ii. name: REGISTRY_USERNAME, value = bnnair
         iii. name: REGISTRY_PASSWORD, value " <password copied above>

-    d.
+    > d.
 Create A Kubernetes Service cluster named : k8sdevopscluster
-    e. run the ci.yml
+    > e. run the ci.yml
-    f: get the external ip and port is 8080, open a browser and type: http://<externalIP>:8080 This will give you the hostname of the system
+    > f. get the external ip and port is 8080, open a browser and type: http://<externalIP>:8080 This will give you the hostname of the system